Ultimate Champaign Real Estate Investing Guide for 2026

 Economy

 Champaign shows a median household income of .
-The state’s populace has a median household income of , while the nation’s median is .
+The state's community has a median household income of , whereas the country's median is .

-Overall, the poverty rate in Champaign is .
-The total poverty rate throughout the state is , and the United States’ number stands at .
+All in all, the poverty rate in Champaign is .
+The statewide poverty rate is , with the nationwide poverty rate at .

 Economy Quick Stats